 How about that?

-In April of last year, I cited the very same example to Specialty Coffee Retailer for their June article The Harmonious Brand, but from the perspective of building a strong brand, not revolutionizing business:
+In April of last year, I cited the very same example to Specialty Coffee Retailer for the June article The Harmonious Brand, but from the perspective of building a strong brand, not revolutionizing business:

 SCR: I’d like to present ideas that explain brand harmony and brand dissonance.
 Do you have any good examples of harmonious brands among the independents?